 Message from the Director

-I am very excited to be able to introduce you to Georgetown’s newest graduate degree program, the Master of Arts in Learning and Design (MLD).
+I am very excited to be able to introduce you to Georgetown’s Master of Arts in Learning and Design (MLD).
 Our program was founded in response to challenges confronting teaching and learning in higher education.
 We are at an inflection point in higher education, a point at which we must sustain the core values and foundations of traditional college education, while also responding in an agile manner to disruptions caused by new technologies, curricular concerns, and rising costs.
 To help address higher education’s emerging challenges, the staff at Georgetown University’s center for teaching excellence–Center for New Designs in Learning and Scholarship (CNDLS)–designed and developed the MLD program, which builds on the Center’s 17 years of experience working with faculty and students on academic innovation.

 The M.A. in Learning and Design focuses on the intersecting fields of instructional design, educational technology, learning analytics and higher education leadership, taking an interdisciplinary approach that balances theory with applied innovation.
 Students in the program will gain a deep understanding of learning and design, while being immersed in a curriculum designed to serve as an incubator for new ideas about teaching, learning, and the future of higher education.
-In addition, students will participate in innovative opportunities that marry theory with experience through internships, mentoring projects, and a year-long Design Studio.
+In addition, students will participate in innovative opportunities that marry theory with experience through mentoring projects and a year-long Design Studio.
 From these experiences, students will develop a rich portfolio of real-world work, which can serve as a strong foundation on which they can build careers in instructional and learning design, instructional technology, learning analytics, online program development, higher education leadership, and more.

 In addition to our curriculum, students will benefit from our diverse set of core values, as well as our campus partnerships, which serve as helpful resources as students pursue innovations in teaching and learning.
 Georgetown University’s long history of innovation in teaching and learning, combined with a deep commitment to its core values, make it a unique place to educate the next generation of designers, developers, technologists, and transformative leaders who will drive learning forward in higher education.